Introduction

 "golang.org/x/sys/windows/registry"

-keyword is used to include external packages in our program.
-In this case, we are importing three packages: fmt
+)The import keyword is used to include external packages in our program.
+In this case, we are importing three packages: fmt, log, and golang.org/x/sys/windows/registry.

-package provides functions for formatting and printing output. - The
+- The fmtpackage provides functions for formatting and printing output.

-package provides functions for logging messages. - The
+- The logpackage provides functions for logging messages.

 We have to open the CLSID registry key